About Me…

 There’s space to be curious, instead of defensive

-And for many, it’s the first time in a long time you both feel understood
+And for many, it’s the first time in a long time you both feel emotionally intimate

 A Little About My Background